fptqnk17/gift-idea-tracker/README.md

-b# 🎁 Gift Idea Tracker
+# 🎁 Gift Idea Tracker

 A mobile application built with **React Native + Redux + Supabase**, designed to help users organize and track gift ideas for their friends, family, and special occasions — all in one place.